ruby-processing/JRubyArt-examples/processing_app/library/file_chooser/README.md

 For debian users it should be as simple as `sudo apt-get install cfdg` installs commandline version.

-For others check [contextfreeart website][download], if you get the command line version you could easily automate running cfdg program.
+For others check [contextfreeart website][download], if you get the command line version you could easily automate running the cfdg program, once the files have been created.

 ### Black and White Demo